julian-west/marketing-resource-allocation/README.md

 ## Project Directory Structure

 The main report is contained in `julian-west_01623906_individual-assignment.pdf`.
-Notebooks with the code used to clean the data, create features for modelling and investigate the regression models are located in the `notebooks` folder.
+Notebooks with the code used to clean the data, create features for modelling and investigate the regression models are located in the `notebooks` folder

 ```
 ├───data